drduh/YubiKey-Guide/README.md

 echo $PASS
 ```

-This repository includes a [`passphrase.html`](passphrase.html) file which can be printed and filled out by hand to assist with passphrase transcription.
+This repository includes a [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/passphrase.html) file which can be printed and filled out by hand to assist with passphrase transcription.
+Save the raw file and open it with a browser to print.

 # Create Certify key